bobrik/collectd-mesos-tasks/README.md

 from mesos tasks.
 Resource usage collected from mesos slaves and sent to graphite installation.

-Yu have to add `collectd_app` label with the application name to your tasks to make it visible in graphite.
+You have to add `collectd_app` label with the application name to your tasks to make it visible in graphite.
 Marathon 0.8.0+ and mesos 0.22+ support that.

 Also make sure to check out docker image to collect metrics from masters